Human: Habitat and population

 Humans are one of the most adaptable species, despite having a low or narrow tolerance for many of the earth's extreme environments.
+Currently the species is present in all eight biogeographical realms, although their presence in the Antarctic realm is very limited to research stations and annually there is a population decline in the winter months of this realm.
+Humans established nation-states in the other seven realms, such as South Africa, India, Russia, Australia, Fiji, the United States, and Brazil (each located in a different biogeographical realm).

+Within the last century, humans have also explored the deep sea and outer space.
+Human habitation within these hostile environments is restrictive and expensive, typically limited in duration, and restricted to scientific, military, or industrial expeditions.
+Humans have visited the Moon and made their presence known on other celestial bodies through human-made robotic spacecraft.
+Since 2000, there has been continuous human presence in space through habitation on the International Space Station.

-Through advanced tools, humans have been able to extend their tolerance to a wide variety of temperatures, humidity, and altitudes.
+By using advanced tools and clothing, humans have been able to extend their tolerance to a wide variety of temperatures, humidities, and altitudes.
 As a result, humans are a cosmopolitan species found in almost all regions of the world, including tropical rainforest, arid desert, extremely cold arctic regions, and heavily polluted cities; in comparison, most other species are confined to a few geographical areas by their limited adaptability.
 The human population is not, however, uniformly distributed on the Earth's surface, because the population density varies from one region to another, and large stretches of surface are almost completely uninhabited, like Antarctica and vast swathes of the ocean.
 Most humans (61%) live in Asia; the remainder live in the Americas (14%), Africa (14%), Europe (11%), and Oceania (0.5%).

-Within the last century, humans have explored challenging environments such as Antarctica, the deep sea, and outer space.
-Human habitation within these hostile environments is restrictive and expensive, typically limited in duration, and restricted to scientific, military, or industrial expeditions.
-Humans have briefly visited the Moon and made their presence felt on other celestial bodies through human-made robotic spacecraft.
-Since the early 20th century, there has been continuous human presence in Antarctica through research stations and, since 2000, in space through habitation on the International Space Station.

 Estimates of the population at the time agriculture emerged in around 10,000 BC have ranged between 1 million and 15 million.
 Around 50–60 million people lived in the combined eastern and western Roman Empire in the 4th century AD.
 Bubonic plagues, first recorded in the 6th century AD, reduced the population by 50%, with the Black Death killing 75–200 million people in Eurasia and North Africa alone.
-Human population was believed to have reached one billion in 1800.
+Human population is believed to have reached one billion in 1800.
 It has since then increased exponentially, reaching two billion in 1930 and three billion in 1960, four in 1975, five in 1987 and six billion in 1999.
 It passed seven billion in 2011 and passed eight billion in November 2022.
 It took over two million years of human prehistory and history for the human population to reach one billion and only 207 years more to grow to 7 billion.
 The combined biomass of the carbon of all the humans on Earth in 2018 was estimated at 60 million tons, about 10 times larger than that of all non-domesticated mammals.